cher-ami/toolbox/packages/react/marquee/README.md

 # React marquee

 A Marquee component animated and controlled by css variables.
+This component development start from a fork of [react-fast-marquee](https://github.com/justin-chu/react-fast-marquee)

 ## Usage